Contents

 Value Semantics and Concept-based Polymorphism

 Abstract: This talk explains why (and how) to implement polymorphism without inheritance in C++.
 The talk contains many C++ tips and techniques, including many new features from C++11.
-During the course of that talk a key feature from Photoshop will be demonstrated and implemented.
+During that talk, a key feature from Photoshop will be demonstrated and implemented.

 Date: 2013-03-05